Tomljanovic shocks Muguruza in Indian Wells upset; Pliskova, Jabeur advance

 Top seed Pliskova fends off Frech

-No.1 seed Karolina Pliskova of the Czech Republic, who has already qualified for the Akron WTA Finals, picked up her first win of this year's event, easing past Polish qualifier Magdalena Frech, 7-5, 6-2.
+No.1 seed Karolina Pliskova of the Czech Republic, who has already qualified for the Akron WTA Finals, picked up her first win of this year's BNP Paribas Open, easing past Polish qualifier Magdalena Frech, 7-5, 6-2.

 World No.3 Pliskova has never failed to reach at least the third round in her seven career main-draw appearances in Indian Wells.
 She made sure to do it again with her 80-minute victory over 23-year-old Frech, who comes in at a career-high ranking of World No.106.

-Big-serving Pliskova leads the WTA in aces this season, and added six today to bring her year-to-date total to 387.
-Pliskova converted five of her six break points on the day, helping her past a game and determined Frech performance.
+Big-serving Pliskova leads the WTA in aces this season, and added six on Saturday to bring her year-to-date total to 387.
+Pliskova converted five of her six break points on the day, helping her past a game and determined Frech.

+"Credit to her, of course," Pliskova said on court after her win.
+"She won a couple matches, she was playing well, not really giving me any free points, which was difficult.
+But I think my game can be really working here pretty well.
+I’ve already been here for a week practicing, so hopefully I can win a couple more matches here."

 Pliskova was less troubled in the second set as she blasted her way to a 5-1 lead, although the Czech faltered serving for the match, allowing Frech one more game.
 Pliskova, though, notched her fifth break of the day in the following game to seal victory.